 2.4.4.2.
 Nozzle Position

-The nozzle position for powder distribution system shall follow at least one of the following specifications:
+The nozzle position for the powder distribution system shall follow at least one of the following specifications:

 (a) Blow-in type: In a blow-in type system, powder is blown directly to the contact patch through nozzles.
-In case of only one nozzle, centre of the nozzle shall be positioned in symmetrical plane (X = 0).
+In the case of only one nozzle, the centre of the nozzle shall be positioned in symmetrical plane (X = 0).
 The distance from the nozzles to the centre of the contact patch shall not exceed 35 cm.

-In case of multiple nozzles, they shall be placed parallel to the Y axis and symmetrically distributed respective to the X axis.
+In the case of multiple nozzles, they shall be placed parallel to the Y axis and symmetrically distributed respective to the X axis.
 The distance from the centre of the nozzle array to the centre of the contact patch shall not exceed 35 cm.
 Nozzles shall be oriented towards contact patch entrance.

 (b) Dispersion type: [In a dispersion-type system, powder is dispersed in the space around the tyre and the drum, but not blown directly onto the contact patch.
-The contact patch and the tyre are covered with the enclosure coverings, where powder should be evenly dispersed within the enclosure, so that the powder could be distributed to the contact patch.
+The contact patch and the tyre are covered with the enclosure coverings, where powder should be evenly dispersed within the enclosure, so that the powder can be distributed to the contact patch.
 The nozzle(s) should be placed parallel to the Y axis and symmetrically distributed respective to the X axis.]

 2.4.5.
 Load, Alignment, Control and Instrumental Accuracies